The Creed of Kinship

 Henry S. Salt

-• Publisher: Constable & Co., London; E. P. Dutton & Co., New York
+- Publisher: Constable & Co., London; E. P. Dutton & Co., New York

-• Published: 1935
+- Published: 1935

-• Length: 115
+- Length: 115

 Summary

 The Creed of Kinship is synthesis of Henry Salt’s whole creed as a rebel and reformer, which might be expressed as the gospel of kinship.
 It is at once a challenge to existing conventional standards, and a defence of heterodox belief.
-He feels that no partial or one-sided attack upon cruelty, ignorance and superstition is sufficient, but that the true reformer must attack on all side and harmonise his beliefs into a coherent whole.
+He feels that no partial or one-sided attack upon cruelty, ignorance and superstition is sufficient, but that the true reformer must attack on all sides and harmonise his beliefs into a coherent whole.

 Brief, clear overview of humanitarian, based on kinship view of evolved life forms, with consideration of war, poverty, women’s rights, prison reform, theory of punishment, flogging, animal rights, experiments on animals, vegetarianism, hunting, fishing.
 Shows Salt’s humanitarian vitally concerned with both humans and animals, human rights and animal rights.
 This vital, wise and courageous book should prove of great interest at the present time, when men’s thoughts are turned towards the criticism of existing institutions.

 The book, in fact, is a statement in new form, of the principles of the Humanitarian League.
-In it’s last chapter, “One who Understands,” a personal example is given, from the poet Shelley, of how the faith and conscience of a future age may be partly anticipated.
+In its last chapter, “One Who Understands,” a personal example is given, from the poet Shelley, of how the faith and conscience of a future age may be partly anticipated.

 The dust jacket of the Constable edition features Albrecht Dürer’s famous Young Hare from 1502.